988 Frequently Asked Questions

 As Vibrant Emotional Health is the administrator of the National Suicide Prevention Lifeline, it was essential to invest heavily in network infrastructure in order to strengthen and expand the network to meet the expected increase in demand when transitioning to 988.
 This includes strengthening national back-up capacity to address expected contact volume while states and territories continue to expand local services.

-SAMHSA and Vibrant have been working to raise awareness of the 988 Lifeline through co-hosted events with state and local partners across the country and through targeted campaign ads.
-These campaigns include general awareness of the 988 Lifeline and its specialized services, what to expect when contacting 988 and when to use it.
-SAMHSA has also provided funding to states for communications.
-In addition, SAMHSA continues to work with Congress on federal funding for a national campaign to both create awareness and to encourage use of the 988 Lifeline.
-SAMHSA provides social media, branded photos, print materials, branding and logo guidelines, and other materials in a 988 Partner Toolkit for anyone to use when communicating about the 988 Lifeline to their audiences.
-SAMHSA also supported 988 Formative Research to inform 988 messaging efforts around the country.
+To see the latest information on SAMHSA’s 988 paid marketing efforts, visit the 988 National Paid Marketing webpage.
+SAMHSA and Vibrant have been working to raise awareness of the 988 Lifeline through co-hosted events with state, territory, Tribal, and local partners across the country and through paid national advertising.
+The paid ads include information about the 988 Lifeline and its specialized services, what to expect when contacting 988 and when to use it.
+SAMHSA has also provided funding to 988 state, territory, and Tribal grantees for communications efforts.
+In addition, SAMHSA continues to work with Congress on federal funding for a comprehensive behavior change national campaign to both create awareness and to encourage use of the 988 Lifeline.

 The 988 Lifeline provides an easy-to-remember way for people who are struggling or in crisis to reach out for help.
 This is an opportunity to strengthen and expand the Lifeline network and to build a robust crisis response system that links people in crisis to community-based providers who can deliver a full range of crisis care services, if needed (like mobile crisis teams or stabilization centers).
 This more robust system will be essential to meeting crisis care needs across the nation.